MicrosoftDocs/powerbi-docs/powerbi-docs/admin/organizational-visuals.md

 ms.service: powerbi
 ms.subservice: powerbi-admin
 ms.topic: conceptual
-ms.date: 10/27/2021
+ms.date: 01/18/2022
 ---

 # Manage Power BI visuals admin settings

-As a Power BI admin for your organization, you can control which type of Power BI visuals users can access across the organization.
+As a Power BI admin for your organization, you can control the type of Power BI visuals users can access across the organization, as well as limit the actions users can perform.

 To manage Power BI visuals, you must be a Global Admin in Office 365, or have been assigned the Power BI service administrator role.
 For more information about the Power BI service administrator role, see [Understanding the Power BI admin role](service-admin-role.md).